Dr. Bert Leo Faison Jr. Obituary (2021) St. Louis Post-Dispatch

 In June 1949, while still in college, Bert married Miss Ruth Ann Frohs of Dubuque.
 After graduation, Bert and Ruth Ann moved their family to Wisconsin, when he received a call as a pastor of the First Presbyterian Church in Reedsburg.

-Joining the US Army as a Chaplain, Bert served active duty and reserves, overseas and stateside 1956-1959 and 1963-1968, receiving honorable discharge twice, while earning the rank of Captain.
+Joining the US Army as a Chaplin, Bert served active duty and reserves, overseas and stateside 1956-1959 and 1963-1968, receiving honorable discharge twice, while earning the rank of Captain.

 In 1959, after the family returned from Germany, Rev. Faison was called to St. Andrew's Presbyterian Church, St. Louis, where he served as their pastor for a number of years, overseeing the building of their new building church and making St. Louis a permanent home.